BigDataRepublic/bdr-analytics-py/README.md

   > pyenv activate bdranalytics

   > pip install --upgrade pip

- 2. Get the most recent codebase (including concrete requirements):
-  > git clone git@github.com:BigDataRepublic/bdr-analytics-py.git

-  > cd bdr-analytics-py

- 3. Install the module, it's dependencies and requirements.
+  Install the module, it's dependencies and requirements.

   > pip install -r requirements.txt

+ 2. For conda: Optional but recommended, configure a virtual env for your work:

+  To create the environment and install all requirements:
+  > conda env create -f environment.yml

+  To load the environment
+  > source activate bdraanalytics

+  If the environment has been updated, can update the environment with:
+  > conda env update --name=bdranalytics -f environment.yml

 ## Setup details and alternative setups
 This package has dependencies and requirements: